-Any part of full shelves, baskets or of the bottom of a "three star" cabinet or freezer having less than 52 mm vertical clearance above, when all the shelves and baskets are in position, shall be excluded when calculating the storage area [see figure 13b)].
+Any part of full shelves, baskets or of the bottom of a frozen food storage compartment having less than 52 mm vertical clearance above, when all the shelves and baskets are in position, shall be excluded when calculating the storage area [see figure 13b)].

-For an ice-making compartment, the minimum vertical clearance dimension shall be not less than 40 mm.
+In the case of an ice-making compartment, the minimum vertical clearance shall not be less than 40 mm.